 The size of the files was much larger with the Hasselblad than with the Canon, eg. twice the size, so be sure you have a fast processor or a good coffee maker.

 As far as prints are concerned, in my random testing with friends, random people off the street, employees, and family, it was 50-50 on whether the Hasselblad print was better than the Canon print.
 I used the same printing algorithm as with all my fine art prints.

 DISCLAIMER: I have not spent much time in Hasselblad's Phocus software.
 So I do not know if the RAW conversion in that software results in a better print.
 That will be the focus/Phocus of another post.

 So what did I gain from spending a bit of money on the Hasselblad?

-1. It is a simplified version of the camera I would desire as a landscape photographer.
+1. I gained simplicity.
+No more fiddling around complex menu systems.
+It is a simplified version of the camera I would desire as a landscape photographer.
 I don't need the massive possibilities built into the menus of the other camera makers.
 In that regard I had found a camera that was like my way of working in the field.
 I was freed of the cumbersome aspects of dialing though a complex menu system to change the simple camera settings I needed.